mpv-player/mpv/DOCS/man/options.rst

     will reproduce the source image perfectly if no scaling is performed.
     Enabled by default.
 Note that this option never affects ``--cscale``.

-``--linear-scaling``
-    Scale in linear light.
-It should only be used with a ``--fbo-format`` that has at least 16 bit precision.
-This option has no effect on HDR content.

 ``--correct-downscaling``
     When using convolution based filters, extend the filter size when downscaling.
 Increases quality, but reduces performance while downscaling.